Afghanistan's 'new reality' requires world to discard 'old lenses': Pak FM Qureshi | Law-Order

 He appreciated the positive and constructive response to Pakistan's proposal for a regional approach to respond to the evolving situation in Afghanistan.

+Later, Pakistan's Foreign Office said that during the meeting views were exchanged on the evolving situation in Afghanistan for a regional approach. ''The Foreign Minister underlined that a shared approach would help Afghanistan on its path to peace and stability and would result in enhanced economic integration and realization of connectivity projects," the FO said in a statement issued after the meeting.

+He expressed the hope that the meeting would lay strong foundation for a robust regional engagement on the situation in Afghanistan, it said.

-Earlier, Pakistan's Foreign Office said that the Foreign Ministers’ meeting on the Afghan issue is taking place at the invitation of Pakistan.
+Earlier, the FO said that the Foreign Ministers' meeting on the Afghan issue is taking place at the invitation of Pakistan.

-The meet is expected to provide an opportunity to neighbours of Afghanistan to work together for a shared objective of a peaceful and stable Afghanistan, which is essential to forge strong economic linkages and realise connectivity agenda.

 The meeting will build upon the discussions, held at the Special Representatives/Envoys level, on September 5.